2026 Speakers + Workshop Hosts

 -

-Dana is a 15 year veteran of the craft beverage beverage industry.
+Dana is a 15 year veteran of the craft beverage industry.
 His background is in food science and fermentation and spent over a decade in the craft beer community.
 Dana joined the team at J Rene Coffee Roasters in June 2023.

 Emeran Langmaid